 All pigs deserve to be happy and feel safe.
 Caring for your pig and learning to understand their needs will help you identify what you need to do to prevent your pig feeling worried, upset, frightened or distressed.
 By doing these things, you will be providing your pig Freedom from fear and distress.

-One of these Freedoms is: Freedom from fear and distress.
-In this section, you will learn about this freedom and how you can make sure your pig is receiving the love, understanding, and companionship they need to be free from fear and distress.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Fear and Distress.
+In this section you will learn about this freedom and how you can make sure your pigs receive the love, understanding and companionship they need to be free from fear and distress.

 If you have a lot of space, keeping a pig might be the right option for you.
 They are intelligent, funny, fast learners, clean and enjoy a good tummy scratch.

 However, before you make the decision to keep a pig, you should think seriously about whether or not a pig is right for you and your family.

 One of the things to consider is that your pig might grow to be quite large.

 Sometimes, people get pigs because they start off as very small, cute piglets, but remember small piglets soon grow into large pigs with their own needs and wants.

 Pigs eat a lot (if you let them), therefore the cost of feeding is something to consider.
 They shouldn’t be fed just on kitchen scraps, as it doesn’t give them all the right vitamins and minerals to grow properly.
 Your pig also might need veterinary care, another cost to consider.